JREAM/config-ubuntu/TERMINAL.md

 ***
 [(Back to Top)](#terminal)

+- `-u` is for User (default: root)
+- `-p` is for Password
+- `-h` is for host (default: localhost)
+- `-port or -P` is for a port, default is 3306
+- `-f` will force SQL import and skips errors
+- `-v` will display verbose output
+- In the `mysql>` terminal you can get clean data by doing `\g`:
+    - `mysql> SELECT * FROM users LIMIT 10\g";`

 ### Connecting
 ```
 mysql -u root -p (username, password prompt)
 mysql -u root -p -h localhost (username, password prompt, host)
+mysql -u root -p password -h localhost -P 3306

+; AWS Example (AWS Defaults to 3306 as most MySQL connections do)
+mysql -u username -p password -h myinstance.123456789012.us-east-1.rds.amazonaws.com
 ```

 ### Exporting Database to SQL